oputaolivia/morphet/README.md

-# MORPH
+# MORPHIX

 ## Introduction
-Morph is a Node.js command-line interface (CLI) tool designed to simplify file manipulation tasks.
+Morphix is a Node.js command-line interface (CLI) tool designed to simplify file manipulation tasks.
 With this tool, you can perform various file operations, such as creating, copying, moving, deleting, searching and even opening files using the default application associated with their file type.

 ## Features
 - Create an empty file of any type